cjacks04/language-studies/README.md

-# LanguageSocialization
+# Language Studies

-The sociolinguistic behaviors of volunteers in Gravity Spy
+The sociolinguistic behaviors of volunteers in virtual citizen science.
+This project extracts comments from Zooniverse discussion boards (via .csv) and examines project and volunteer linguistic features.